-For each model, we consider three publication years, i.e., 1970, 1985, and 2000, and let the knowledge flow until a target fraction of informed individuals $i_\mathrm{end}$ is reached.
+For each model, we consider 1970, 1985, and 2000 as starting years, and let knowledge flow until a target fraction of informed individuals $i_\mathrm{end}$ is reached.
 We consider $i_\mathrm{end}=0.05$ for acquisition fairness, while $i_\mathrm{end}=0.25$ for diffusion fairness.
-The two values chosen remark the different potential advantages in knowledge dissemination: Researchers should aim at acquiring knowledge earlier in time and diffusing it to as many peers as possible.
+This choice remarks on the different potential advantages in knowledge dissemination: Researchers benefit from acquiring knowledge earlier in time and from diffusing it to as many peers as possible.
 We evaluate the acquisition fairness as the average over 1000 simulations (10 network randomizations, 100 runs of the spreading per randomization), in which the starting node is selected at random each time.
-For the diffusion fairness, we compare the average spreading time of 5000 simulations (50 network randomizations, 100 runs of the spreading per randomization) starting from a random woman to the average spreading time of 5000 simulations (same 50 network randomizations, 100 runs of the spreading per randomization) starting from a random man.
+For the diffusion fairness, we compare the average spreading time of 5000 simulations starting from a random woman to the average spreading time of 5000 simulations starting from a random man (in both cases, 50 network randomizations, 100 runs of the spreading per randomization).

 \cref{fig:4}\textbf{c}-\textbf{d} show the results obtained for acquisition and diffusion, respectively.
-In the ``Balance'' model there is neither acquisition nor diffusion unfairness, i.e., $AF=1$ and $DF=1$, no matter the starting year.
-As the model generates a scenario where there are no appreciable differences between men and women, this result does not come as a surprise and it acts as a validation of our measures of acquisition and diffusion fairness.
+In the ``Balance'' model, there is no acquisition or diffusion unfairness, i.e., $AF=1$ and $DF=1$, no matter the starting year.
+As the model generates a scenario in which there are no appreciable differences between men and women, this result does not come as a surprise and acts as a validation of our measures of fairness.

 Remarkably, also the ``Late Arrival'' model does not show unfairness.
 This suggests that neither the gap in the number of women nor its temporal evolution has an impact on the way female researchers acquire and diffuse knowledge.
-This outcome is not entirely unexpected.
 In the case of acquisition, the flow of knowledge reaches more men than women ($i_f < i_m)$ but almost in the same proportion as the number of men and women in the network ($i_f/n_f \approx i_m/n_m$); therefore, the system is fair.
-For diffusion, instead, the number of women does not play a significant role, as we compare the average time that men and women need to inform a certain fraction of individuals, no matter their gender.
+For diffusion, instead, the number of women does not play a significant role, as we compare the average time that men and women need to inform a certain fraction of individuals, regardless of their gender.